wolfy-42/simu-documentation/documentation/Architecture.md

 ### tccommon_lib folder

-This folder contains all scripts ececuted during the run of a test-case.
+This folder contains all scripts executed during the run of a test-case.
 All these scripts are called directly on only from the test-cases script.

 ### scripts_lib